Treatment of Recurrent Ovarian Cancer

 Recurrence after 6 Months from Therapy

-Patients who develop recurrent ovarian cancer more than 6 months after first-line platinum based chemotherapy are referred to as “platinum sensitive” and have a good chance of improving with continued use of these drugs.
-Debulking surgery to remove as much cancer as possible may be considered before resuming chemotherapy treatment.
+Patients who develop recurrent ovarian cancer more than 6 months after first-line platinum based chemotherapy are referred to as “platinum sensitive” and have a good chance of improving with continued use of chemotherapy or maintenance therapy.
+Additional "secondary" debulking surgery to remove as much cancer as possible may also be considered before resuming chemotherapy treatment.
 Over half of patients who develop a recurrence longer than 12 months from initial treatment are likely to improve with further chemotherapy, compared with less than half of patients who develop a recurrence between 6 and 12 months from initial treatment.

 Recurrence within 6 Months from Therapy